linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 RBDI is the present value of the rebate for down-and-in call option.
 The price of down-and-in call option (PDIC) can now be expressed using (5.6) and  (5.8):

 # $P D I C=D I N C\quad+\quad R B D I$
 Where RBDI and DINC are given in equations (5.6) and (5.8) respectively.

-To find the present value of the rebate when the rebate is paid £1.5 at maturity if the  barrier is not touched within the live of the call option from the numerical example  above, substituting
+To find the present value of the rebate when the rebate is paid £1.5 $\$a_t$$ maturity if the  barrier is not touched within the live of the call option from the numerical example  above, substituting
 $\mathrm{Rm}(0.5)=1.5$  ,   $\mathrm{S}=£100$  ,  $\mathrm{H}=£95$  , sigma  $=0.20$  ,   $\mathrm{r}=0.08$  ,  $\mathbf{g}=0.03$  , and  $\mathbf{t}=0.50$    Into equation (5.8) yields
 $$
 d_{_{b s}}\left(H,S\right)\!=\!\frac{\ln(S\,/\,H)+\nu\tau}{\sigma\sqrt{\tau}}\!=\!\frac{\ln(100\,/\,95)+0.03x0.5}{0.20\sqrt{0.50}}\!=\!0.4688,